Prevent/Channel Referral Process via the National PREVENT Referral Form

 Making a referral

-If there is a reason to believe that a child, young person or an adult associates with those known to be involved in extremism either because they associate directly with known individuals or because they frequent key locations, including online material, where these individuals are known to operate, there is a need to refer to the Prevent Referral Portal.
+If there is a reason to believe that a child, young person or an adult is susceptible to radicalisation, associates with those known to be involved in extremism either because they associate directly with known individuals or via online material, there is a need to refer to PREVENT.

 Who can be referred

-There is no single way of identifying who is likely to be vulnerable to being drawn into terrorism.
-Factors that may have a bearing on someone becoming vulnerable may include: peer pressure, influence from other people or via the internet, bullying, crime against them or their involvement in crime, anti social behaviour, family tensions, race/hate crime, lack of self esteem or identity and personal or political grievances.
+There is no single way of identifying who is likely to be susceptible to being drawn into radicalisation.
+Factors that may have a bearing on someone becoming susceptible may include: peer pressure, influence from other people or via the internet, bullying, crime against them or their involvement in crime, anti social behaviour, family tensions, race/hate crime, lack of self esteem or identity and personal or political grievances.

-Referrals made to the portal should contain concerns based on a person's vulnerability to radicalisation and should not be because of the person's faith or ethnic origin.
-Ideally, the person considering making the referral will be the designated safeguarding officer for their organisation and have a good understanding of Safeguarding and Prevent/ Channel.
+Referrals should contain concerns based on a person's susceptibility to radicalisation and should not be because of the person's faith or ethinc origin.
+Ideally, the person considering making the referral will be the designated safeguarding officer for their organisation and have a good understanding of Safeguarding and Prevent / Channel.

 When to complete an adult referral form